Brownian motion and Random Walk above Quenched Random Wall

 \section{Preliminaries and Technical Results}

-In this section we list a collection of results that will be useful in the rest of the article.
-We first introduce the so-called FKG inequality for a Brownian motion and an Ornstein-Uhlenbeck process.
-It states that increasing events are positively correlated.
-We also list some facts concerning Ornstein-Uhlenbeck and derive technical consequences.
+In this section we list a collection of results that are useful in the rest of the article.
+We first introduce the so-called FKG inequality for a Brownian motion and an Ornstein-Uhlenbeck process, that states that increasing events are positively correlated.
+We then list some integrability facts concerning Ornstein-Uhlenbeck and derive technical consequences.